 Penalty: $10 000 or 12 months’ imprisonment or both.

 [Section 17 inserted by No. 65 of 1977 s.
 13; amended by No. 8 of 1987 s.
 8; No. 14 of 1996 s.
 4; No. 42 of 1998 s.
 16; No. 38 of 2002 s.
 21 and 40(1); No. 19 of 2010 s.
-52(4).]
+52(4); No. 22 of 2012 s.
+51 and 69.]

 Division 3 — Restricted burning times

-18. Restricted burning times may be declared by Authority
+18. Restricted burning times may be declared by FES Commissioner

 (1) Nothing contained in this section authorises the burning of bush during the prohibited burning times.

-(2) The Authority may, by notice published in the Gazette, declare the times of the year during which it is unlawful to set fire to the bush within a zone of the State mentioned in the notice except in accordance with a permit obtained under this section and with the conditions prescribed for the purposes of this section, and may, by subsequent notice so published, vary that declaration or revoke that declaration either wholly or for the purpose of substituting another declaration for the declaration so revoked.
+(2) The FES Commissioner may, by notice published in the Gazette, declare the times of the year during which it is unlawful to set fire to the bush within a zone of the State mentioned in the notice except in accordance with a permit obtained under this section and with the conditions prescribed for the purposes of this section, and may, by subsequent notice so published, vary that declaration or revoke that declaration either wholly or for the purpose of substituting another declaration for the declaration so revoked.

 (3) Where by declaration made under subsection (2) restricted burning times have been declared in respect of a zone of the State then, subject to such variations (if any) as are made under that subsection from time to time, those restricted burning times shall have effect in respect of that zone in each year until that declaration is revoked.